sanjar-notes/databases/home/4_resource_itineraries/3-scaler-dbms-free/9-SQL-Advanced-Queries/1-Sub-QueriesNested-QueriesInner-Queries.md

 ```

+Notes:
 - Sub-queries are also called nested queries.
 - The idea of subqueries in the direct sense means nesting and temporary variable storage, but in SQL they can only be used with the `WHERE` clause.
 Important to know this constraint in the language.
+- Parentheses are mandatory for subqueries.
+Even if they return a scalar.

 ## Correlated subquery
 Correlated subquery - A subquery that uses a variable from its outer query.
 It's like a looping happy case where outer scope's variable is used.